 The dentist will put a temporary bridge on the damaged teeth to protect them.
 Temporary bridges include structures that look like real teeth, but they are not permanent, so it is crucial to return to the dentist within a few weeks.

-Once the real bridge is ready, the dentist removes the temporary structures and affixes the bridge using strong adhesives.
+Once the real bridge is ready, which usually takes 2 weeks, the dentist removes the temporary structures and affixes the permanent bridge using strong adhesive.

 The process is similar for cantilever bridges, though only one tooth will need a crown.
 A Maryland bridge requires less preparation, since no crowns are involved.
 Both of these bridges also require at least two appointments.